nayname/docs/scripts/versioning/README.md

 The script will:

 1. Prompt for the docs subdirectory (e.g., `evm`, `sdk`, `ibc`)
+2. Determine the version to freeze from `versions.json` for that product, or prompt
-2. Prompt for the new development version (e.g., v0.5.0)
+3. Prompt for the new development version (e.g., `v0.5.0` or `v0.5.x`)
-2. Check/update release notes from cosmos/evm
+4. Check/update release notes (for EVM)
-3. Create a frozen copy at the current version path
+5. Create a frozen copy at `docs/<subdir>/<version>/`
-4. Snapshot EIP data to a Google Sheets tab
+6. Snapshot EIP data to a Google Sheets tab (EVM only)
-5. Update navigation and version registry
+7. Update navigation and versions registry
-6. Set up the new development version
+8. Create metadata files

 ## Scripts Reference